simonbesnard1/gedidb/paper/paper.md

 # Example use cases

-An illustrative application involved analyzing aboveground biomass and canopy cover changes across the Amazon Basin ([Fig. 4](#fig4)).
-Using `gediDB`, aboveground biomass and canopy cover variables were rapidly extracted for a multi-year, large-area extent.
-Data were aggregated within a 1°×1° hexagonal grid to enable spatiotemporal analysis of forest structure dynamics.
-The integration with Python tools such as `geopandas`, `xarray`, and `matplotlib` facilitated an end-to-end workflow from extraction to visualization.
+An illustrative use case involved the analysis of aboveground biomass and canopy cover dynamics across the Amazon Basin ([Fig. 4](#fig4)).
+Utilising `gediDB`, variables representing aboveground biomass and canopy cover were efficiently extracted across large spatial extents over multiple years.
+Data were aggregated within a 1°×1° hexagonal grid framework, facilitating rigorous spatiotemporal analysis of forest structure changes.
+Integration with Python's geospatial libraries, such as `geopandas`, `xarray`, and `matplotlib` enabled a complete and reproducible workflow from data extraction to visualisation.

-In addition to regional change analysis, `gediDB` enables more advanced workflows such as the comparison of forest structure profiles across biomes, the extraction of GEDI shots near field plots for calibration and validation studies, and the generation of gridded products at varying spatial resolutions.
-The API is designed to be modular and extensible, supporting integration with cloud-native processing, long-term monitoring pipelines, and machine learning applications that require scalable access to remote sensing data.
+Beyond regional change assessments, `gediDB` supports advanced analyses, including biome-level comparisons of forest structural profiles, precise retrieval of GEDI data near field plots for calibration and validation, and the production of spatially gridded datasets at diverse resolutions.
+The modular and extensible API facilitates seamless integration into cloud-based processing pipelines, long-term ecological monitoring programs, and machine learning workflows that necessitate scalable, high-performance access to remote sensing data.

-![<a name="fig4"></a>Changes in aboveground biomass and canopy cover across the Amazon Basin](figs/amazon_changes.png) *Fig. 4: Visualization of changes in aboveground biomass density (AGBD) and canopy cover between 2018–2020 and 2021–2023, aggregated to a 1°×1° hexagonal grid over the Amazon Basin.*
+![<a name="fig4"></a>Changes in aboveground biomass and canopy cover across the Amazon Basin](figs/amazon_changes.png) *Fig. 4: Visualisation of changes in aboveground biomass density (AGBD) and canopy cover between 2018–2020 and 2021–2023, aggregated to a 1°×1° hexagonal grid over the Amazon Basin.*

 # Community impact and future development

-`gediDB` aims to foster a collaborative, community-driven environment.
-The project is actively developed and welcomes contributions via [GitHub](https://github.com/simonbesnard1/gedidb).
-Planned enhancements include:
+`gediDB` fosters an open and collaborative research environment, actively encouraging community-driven development and contributions through its [GitHub repository](https://github.com/simonbesnard1/gedidb).
+Future development plans for `gediDB` include:

-- Support for future GEDI releases and product updates
+- Ongoing compatibility with future GEDI data releases and product enhancements.
-- Expanded multi-threaded and cloud-compatible processing
+- Expansion of user tutorials and documentation to accommodate diverse user communities.
-- Additional tutorials and workflows for new user communities
+- Improve testing frameworks.
-- Enhanced error handling, provenance tracking, and metadata discovery features
+- Enhanced flexibility and efficiency in querying profile variables.

-We encourage feedback, feature requests, and pull requests from users and developers working with LiDAR and large-scale environmental data.
-The open-source nature of `gediDB` ensures transparency, reproducibility, and long-term accessibility for diverse research needs.
+Feedback, feature requests, and code contributions are actively encouraged from users and developers working with LiDAR data and large-scale environmental analyses.
+The open-source approach of `gediDB` promotes transparency, reproducibility, and enduring accessibility to support diverse scientific research needs.

 # Conclusion

-`gediDB` represents a significant step forward in the operational use of spaceborne LiDAR data, offering an efficient and flexible solution for large-scale data processing.
-By providing a unified framework for accessing and organizing GEDI products, the package reduces technical barriers to entry and promotes best practices in reproducible environmental research.
-As a community-driven open-source tool, `gediDB` is well positioned to evolve alongside future Earth observation missions and emerging research priorities in forest ecology, carbon cycle analysis, and remote sensing.
+`gediDB` substantially enhances the practical usability of GEDI LiDAR datasets by addressing critical challenges in data complexity, scalability, and reproducibility.
+By leveraging TileDB’s optimised multidimensional array storage, the package enables efficient management, rapid querying, and integration into diverse geospatial analysis workflows.
+This promotes the systematic exploration of forest dynamics and carbon cycling at unprecedented spatial and temporal scales.
+Through its open-source and community-oriented approach, `gediDB` facilitates collaborative advancements in remote sensing, ecology, and environmental research, supporting ongoing developments in Earth observation.

 # Acknowledgements

 The development of `gediDB` was supported by the European Union through the FORWARDS and OpenEarthMonitor projects.
-We gratefully acknowledge discussions and contributions from participants of the R2D2 Workshop at GFZ Potsdam (March 2024).
+We would also like to acknowledge the R2D2 Workshop (March 2024, GFZ Potsdam) for providing the opportunity to meet and discuss GEDI data processing.